Ruth Lehmann: Academic career

 Following her post-doctoral position at the MRC Laboratory of Molecular Biology, Lehmann returned to the United States to found her own laboratory at the Massachusetts Institute of Technology.
 She remained at MIT for 8 years, serving as a faculty member at both MIT and the Whitehead Institute for Biomedical Research, in addition to working as a geneticist and molecular biologist at the Massachusetts General Hospital.
+In 1994, Lehmann was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.

 Lehmann then moved to the Skirball Institute of Biomolecular Medicine at New York University in 1996 as the Laura and Isaac Perlmutter Professor of Cell Biology.
 She has since become the director of the Skirball Institute and the Helen L. and Martin S. Kimmel Center for Stem Cell Biology, and has recently been named chair of the Cell Biology Department.

 Lehmann has served as president of the Society of Developmental Biology, president of the Harvey Society, and council member of the American Society for Cell Biology.
 In addition, she has founded and advised graduate programs for NYU Medical Center, Harvard Medical School, University of California San Francisco, and more.
 She is on the council for the National Institute of Child Health and serves as editor for a number of scientific journals including Cell, Developmental Biology and the Annual Review of Cell and Developmental Biology.

 As of September 2019, Dr. Lehmann was announced as the new Director of the Whitehead Institute for Biomedical Research, succeeding David Page.

 Awards, honors, and tributes

 Lehman has been a member of the National Academy of Sciences since 2005, one of the most prestigious honorary organizations for scientists in the nation.
-She was also named a Howard Hughes Medical Institute Investigator and was elected to the American Academy of Arts and Sciences, as well as the European Molecular Biology Organization.
 In 2011 she was awarded the Conklin Medal of the Society of Developmental Biology.
+In 2012 she was named an Associate for the European Molecular Biology Organization.
+In 2017 she received the Inaugural Klaus Sander Prize from German Society for Developmental Biology.
+The American Society for Cell Biology awarded her the Keith R. Porter Award in 2018.
+In 2020, was named a Howard Hughes Medical Institute Investigator and was elected to the American Academy of Arts and Sciences (Francis Amory Prize in Reproductive Medicine and Reproductive Physiology, 2020.
 She is the recipient of the 2021 Vilcek Prize in Biomedical Science, awarded by the Vilcek Foundation.
 In 2021 she received an honorary doctorate from the University of Basel.
-In 2022 she was awarded the Gruber Prize in Genetics.
+In 2021, she was awarded the Thomas Hunt Morgan Medal.
+In 2021, Lehman was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.
+In 2022 she received the Vanderbilt Prize in Biomedical Science and the Gruber Prize in Genetics.
+In 2024, Lehmann was elected as Fellow of the Royal Society.